A Comprehensive Guide to Building Multimodal RAG Systems

 Hands-on Implementation of our Multimodal RAG System

 We will now implement the Multimodal RAG System we have discussed so far using LangChain.
 We will be loading the raw text, table and image elements from our documents into Redis and the element summaries and their embeddings in our vector database which will be the Chroma database and connect them together using a multi-vector retriever.
 Connections to LLMs and prompting will be done with LangChain.
 For our multimodal LLM, we will be using ChatGPT GPT-4o which is a powerful multimodal LLM.
-However you are free to use any other multimodal LLM also including open-source options which we mentioned earlier, but it is recommended to use a powerful multimodal LLM, which can understand images, table and text well to generate good summaries and also responses.
+However, you are free to use any other multimodal LLM, including the open-source options mentioned earlier.
+It is recommended to use a powerful multimodal LLM that can effectively understand images, tables, and text to generate quality responses.

 Install Dependencies